HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

 $STR.codepoints(
         < string $the_string: `The string. >
         [, < 'array | tuple' $return_type = 'array':
-            - 'array' - `Return an array of codepoints.`
+            - 'array': `Return an array of codepoints.`
-            - 'tuple' - `Return a tuple of codepoints.`
+            - 'tuple': `Return a tuple of codepoints.`
             >
         ]
 ) array | tuple: `The array or tuple contains all Unicode codepoints of the string.`